LLNL/axom/src/docs/sphinx/coding_guide/sec02_names.rst

 be clear to other code developers and users, not just the author of the name.

-      A substantial benefit of good name selection is that it can greatly reduce the amount of developer debate to define a concepts.
+      A substantial benefit of good name selection is that it can greatly reduce the amount of developer debate to define a concept.
 A good name also tends to reduce the amount of documentation required for others to understand it.
 For example, when the name of a function clearly indicates what it does and the meaning and purpose of each argument is clear from its name, then code comments may be unnecessary.
-Documentation is can be a substantial part of software and requires maintenance.
+Documentation can be a substantial part of software and requires maintenance.
-      Minimizing the amount of documentation required reduces this burden.
+      Minimizing the amount of required documentation reduces this burden.

 ------------------------------------
 Avoid cryptic names